siara-cc/esp32_arduino_sqlite3_lib/README.md

-# Sqlite3 Arduino library for ESP32
+# (Not ready yet) Sqlite3 Arduino library for ESP32
 This library enables access to SQLite database files from SPIFFS or SD Cards through ESP32 SoC.
 Given below is a picture of a board that has a ready-made Micro SD slot:

 ![](ESP_WROOM_32_breakout.png?raw=true)